implaymo/devops-24-25-1241908/CA1/part2/README.md

 ## Setting Up the Project

 ### Create the Directory and Clone the Repository
-Begin by creating a new directory for the assignment at **/CA2/Part1**.
-Once the directory is set up, clone the example application from the provided Bitbucket repository.
+Begin by creating a new directory for the assignment at **/CA1/Part2**.
+Once the directory is set up, clone the example application from this [Bitbucket repository](https://bitbucket.org/pssmatos/gradle_basic_demo/src).
 This repository includes a **build.gradle** file and the Gradle Wrapper, ensuring a consistent build environment.

 ### Verify Gradle Installation
 After cloning the project, check that Gradle is installed and properly configured by running the following command in the terminal: